CYCounselling - Counselling and Supervision

 This introductory session is an ideal time for you to ask me any questions that you might have, see if you feel comfortable with the space we are in and with me, and also to go over how we can work together.
 Maybe think of it as a ‘getting to know you’ session.

-After this my current session rate is £45 for a fifty minute session.
+After this my current session rate is £50 for a sixty minute session.
 Sessions will usually be on a weekly basis but this may be negotiated.
 I do occasionally offer reduced rates to counsellors in training, or those experiencing financial difficulties.
 Please ask for further details.